tonyhffong/TermWin.jl/README.md

 layout panels (the children of a `@twlayout` / `vstack` / `hstack`) are tiled rather than floating and are not draggable — resize them with the layout's sizing hints (`:content` / `:fill` / `Flex`) instead.

+Window resizing uses the same `box=true` floating-overlay grab as the title-bar drag, but at the two **lower** corners instead of the top edge.
+The grab zone has some tolerance so you don't have to hit the exact corner cell: **2 characters horizontally and 1 character vertically**.
+Dragging the bottom-right corner grows or shrinks height/width with the top-left corner fixed; dragging the bottom-left corner does the same while keeping the top-right corner fixed (so the window's right edge stays put as its left edge and width track the cursor).
+A window can't be resized smaller than **3 rows tall** or **15 columns wide**.

 > Mouse reporting must reach the application.
 TermWin enables all mouse events at
 > session start, but some terminals or multiplexers (e.g. tmux, or a host terminal